vanHeemstraSystems/noteplan/300/100/README.md

 Now add the following folders:

 - 20 - Areas: in this folder we can make subfolders for each department (e.g. Engineering, Marketing, Customer Development).
+- 50 - Templates: we dedicate a separate section to templates.

 **TIP**: By prefixing a numeric or alphanumeric value to a folder name (e.g. ```20 - Areas```) we can control the order in which the folders are stacked (A-Z, 0-99).